You must have heard of Luvabella.

 How long do the batteries on a Luvabella doll last?

-Currently we are still on our first set of batteries, but when they go I’ll update.
 You should make sure to switch her off at the back for better battery life.

 Whatever your opinion on Luvabella, the children have spoken and they love her.